herkkules/herkkules/README.md

 **Interim Leadership Services:**

-Stepping in as a seasoned product leader to provide stability and direction by filling an emergent leadership gap ensures continuity and momentum.
+Stepping in as a seasoned product leader to provide stability and direction by filling an emerging gap ensures continuity and momentum.
 Whether managing the onboarding of a permanent executive, or scaling your product organisation to meet increasing demands, ...  add value through hands-on experience and strategic foresight.

 > - **Leadership Gaps** are a common element of business evolution.
 Temporary setbacks can be resolved with structure, empathy and sustainable routines.